PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 When you want to track clicks on the links, which are dynamically added to the HTML document, you have to call :ref:`enableLinkTracking<jtc-api-enableLinkTracking>` every time when the new links are added to the document.

 For fully static pages calling :ref:`enableLinkTracking<jtc-api-enableLinkTracking>` once is enough, because each call adds listeners only for those links, which are currently present in the HTML document.
-So if you add new links to the document and you want to track them, you have to call :ref:`enableLinkTracking<jtc-api-enableLinkTracking>` multiple times.
+So if you add new links to the document and you want to track them, you have to call :ref:`enableLinkTracking<jtc-api-enableLinkTracking>` each time that happens.

 .. code-block:: javascript